Woman looking into distance against cloudy sky

 What is a free and natural medicine to boost your mental and physical health?
 It is a medicine you would prescribe to yourself, and you should take it every day: looking on the bright side of life!

-Life can be tough, and media can overwhelm with unwelcome and unwanted news.
-But it is super important to keep a positive attitude, as what’s good for the brain is good for the body.
+Life can be challenging, and media can overwhelm with unwelcome and unwanted news.
+But it is super important to learn how to stay positive during tough times, as a positive attitude is good for the brain and the body.

 The NIH reported that brain scans show that happy emotions trigger “reward pathways” in the brain.
 The longer the reward pathway is activated, the more healthful changes the body experiences, including lowering stress hormones.
 On the other hand, negative emotions set off areas of the brain that are associated with fear and anxiety, which can slow recovery time for a variety of health conditions.

-So, when your mind feels good, it releases happy chemicals to make your body feel better.
+So, when your mind feels good, it releases happy chemicals to improve your physical state.

 Due to such reports, it is now widely accepted that having a jolly outlook helps you live longer, and that cheerfulness can give you a better quality of life.
 Positivity is also a natural defense mechanism that protects you from anxiety and depression.